thehoneymad/NerdCats.JsonSchemaDefaults/README.md

 ## License
-(c) 2017 NerdCats.
 Released under the terms of the MIT License.